-Base and adjusted base - Some expenditures estimated in an agency's budget request will require no formal estimating methodology.
+Base and Adjusted Base - Some expenditures estimated in an agency's budget request will require no formal estimating methodology.
 The amount the agency expended in the base year is carried over to the agency's requested amount for the next biennium.
 Slight adjustments to the base amount may be needed to reflect adjustments for onetime expenditures or FTEs.
-Some examples may include costs associated with e-mail accounts, phone lines, telephones, and furnishing.
+Some examples may include costs associated with phone lines, telephones, and furnishing.